nathanjclark/shuttle-etl/TUTORIAL.md

 ### Step 4: Configure Secrets

-Proper secrets management is crucial for any production application, especially when dealing with cloud resources like S3.
 Shuttle provides a secure way to handle secrets that keeps them out of your code repository while making them available to your application at runtime.

 Create a `Secrets.toml` file in your project root for your S3 credentials: